Largely through probiotic

 These effects are particularly pronounced in areas with high rates of malnutrition and for individuals who are immune compromised.

-The first site was initiated in Mwanza, Tanzania where more than 10 community kitchens now exist.
-Western Heads East (WHE) continues to work with local partners to establish probiotic yoghurt kitchens in Kenya, Rwanda, Uganda and Malawi.
-Since the project began, more than 70 student interns and African partners have conducted research, examined health benefits, quality control, etc., to continue improving the social enterprises.
+From just one Fiti probiotic social enterprises in Mwanza, Tanzania in 2004, the program has grown to 50+ social enterprises now in the Mwanza region.
+Western Heads East continues to work with host partners to establish social enterprises in Tanzania, Kenya and Rwanda.
+Since the program began, more than 100 student interns have collaborated with African partners to conduct research, examine health benefits, quality control, public health education, etc., to continue improving the social enterprises.

-The project’s Canadian team collaborates with African partners on research, knowledge sharing, fundraising, assisting communities with the initial set up of yoghurt kitchens, best practices for probiotic yoghurt production, quality control procedures and sustainable business education.
-The WHE internship program provides an exciting and challenging opportunity for students at Western to work with African partners on program goals and research.
+The program’s Canadian team collaborates with African partners on research, knowledge translation, fundraising, best practices for probiotic foods production, quality control procedures and sustainable business education.
+The Western Heads East internship program provides an exciting and challenging opportunity for students at Western to work with African partners on program goals and research.
 Western Heads East interns have been from all faculties at Western including health science, science, social sciences, food and nutrition, nursing, medicine, business, education, among others.
-While contributing to local goals, the internship provides practical hands-on experience and a challenging opportunity for students and faculty to grow.
+While contributing to local goals, the internship provides practical hands-on experience related to one's studies and a challenging opportunity for students and faculty to grow.